TomasHubelbauer/modern-office-git-diff/README.md

 ## To-Do

+### Document how GitHub Codespaces change the game for running this script even when editing online

+Of course the basic web editor UI still won't…

-### Configure Git to stut up about line endings in CI
+### Configure Git to shut up about line endings in CI

 ### Upgrade Node to latest and drop MJS in favor of ESM